Deportes

 1. Fueling only when hungry — Hunger is a late signal of glycogen depletion.
 By the time you feel it, performance has already dropped.
 Start fueling at 30–45 min into any session over 75 minutes.

-2. Using only glucose-based gels for long efforts — The gut can absorb a maximum of ~60 g/hr of a single carbohydrate transporter (SGLT1 for glucose).
-Adding fructose (uses GLUT5) unlocks absorption up to 90 g/hr.
+2. Using only glucose-based gels for long efforts — The gut maxes out at ~60 g/hr of glucose alone.
+Adding fructose unlocks absorption up to 90 g/hr.
 For efforts > 2.5 hours, choose a 2:1 maltodextrin/fructose product.

-4. Counting sports drink AND gels toward the cap separately — Many athletes double-dose without realizing their drink already contains 30–40 g/hr.
-Total carbohydrate intake from all sources must stay within the 60–90 g/hr window to avoid GI distress.
+3. Not accounting for carbs already in sports drinks — Many athletes double-dose without realizing their drink already contains 30–40 g/hr.
+Total carbohydrate intake from all sources must stay within the 60–90 g/hr window.

 ---